Campus Information Technology Services

 With an emphasis on academic learning, the IT network environment provides high speed Internet access, sufficient for online course work, research and for entertainment purposes.
-In-room wired network connections are provided for situations where wireless networks should be avoided such as when taking online test and for devices not compatible with enterprise wireless network environments.
+In-room wired network connections are provided for situations where wireless networks should be avoided such as when taking online tests and for devices not compatible with enterprise wireless network environments.
 Network access is scanned for known malware and potential illegal sharing of copyright material.
 See UHV Policy G2-Acceptable Use Policy for more information.

 A flat screen TV is provided per dorm room or suite for entertainment purposes and may be used with student owned equipment.
 Where noted, basic TV service is also provided.
 Details of dorm amenities are available at the UHV Housing site.

-IT Security (ITS) provides campus wide information security, compliance and risk assessment services.
+IT Security (ITS) provides campus wide information security, compliance, and risk assessment services.
 These include:

 Annual Risk Assessment